Streamlinelv/cartbounty/readme.txt

 * Monitor live cart activity in your store and have a better overview of what is happening in your store
 * See which products are being placed into shopping carts to know which are products are trending and what your customers are interested in
-* Analyze which products are being placed into the cart but not getting purchased
+* Analyze which products are being placed into the cart, but not getting purchased
 * Knowledge about the potential revenue that is missed out

 If you would rather not see ghost carts, you can exclude them from being saved in your CartBounty settings tab.